Habib University: Academics

 The university incorporates a liberal arts education with cultural sensitivity within its curriculum.
 It is mandatory for every student studying there to follow the liberal arts curriculum in all its offered courses.
 In addition to local regional languages, all students are required to study a liberal arts curriculum comprising sociology, history, philosophy – Western, Eastern and Islamic – and anthropology.
-The university terms this a "Habib Core Curriculum" based on seven "Forms of Thought".
+The university terms this a Habib Liberal Core based on 7 Forms of Thought.

-The university offers six majors including Computer Science, Computer Engineering, Electrical Engineering, Social Development & Policy, Communication & Design and Comparative Humanities.
+The university offers 6 majors across two schools: the Dhanani School of Science and Engineering and the School of Arts, Humanities and Social Sciences.
+The majors include Computer Science, Computer Engineering, Electrical Engineering, Social Development & Policy, Communication & Design and Comparative Humanities.
 All classes are modeled after a tutorial system which includes small classes of 12 students.

-The university has affiliations with Stanford University, Pitzer College, University of Michigan, University of California, Berkeley, and Texas A&M University; allowing student's to attend summer sessions at these universities.
+The university has affiliations with Stanford University, Pitzer College, University of Michigan, University of California, Berkeley, and Texas A&M University; allowing students to attend summer sessions at these universities.
 It has a student to teacher ratio of 12:1, and, as of 2016, has 1,000 full-time students.
 The university is regarded as among Pakistan's most progressive education institute.

 Yohsin Lecture Series

 Yohsin Lecture Series is a public lecture series modeled after the public lecture series of the London School of Economics.
 The Inaugural Yohsin Lecture was delivered by Dr. Munir Fasheh in November 2011.
-Other prominent speakers have included: the former Dean for SAIS at the Johns Hopkins University, Dr. Vali Nasr, MIT Professor Deborah K. Fitzgerald, Gayatri Chakravorty Spivak, Reza Aslan, Noam Chomsky and Ashis Nandy.
+Other prominent speakers have included: the former Dean for SAIS at the Johns Hopkins University, Dr. Vali Nasr, MIT Professor Deborah K. Fitzgerald, Gayatri Chakravorty Spivak, Reza Aslan, Noam Chomsky, Ashis Nandy, Dr. Azra Raza, and Dr. Thomas Blom Hansen.